Cygnoron/Ensemble_Embeddings_for_Link_Prediction/README.md

   --subgraph_amount SUBGRAPH_AMOUNT
                         The amount of subgraphs, that will be present in the ensemble.
   --subgraph_size_range SUBGRAPH_SIZE_RANGE
-                        A tuple (min, normal) with the relative subgraph sizes, where - 'min' is the minimal relative subgraph size that will be used with Feature sampling. - 'normal' is the normal relative subgraph size, that needs to be reached under normal conditions.
+                        A tuple (min, normal) with the relative subgraph sizes, where
+                        - 'min' is the minimal relative subgraph size that will be used with Feature sampling.
+                        - 'normal' is the normal relative subgraph size, that needs to be reached under normal conditions.
   --sampling_method {Entity,Feature}
                         The sampling method, that will be used.
-  --rho RHO             Factor for Feature sampling, which specifies, how many relation names should be present in the subgraph, which is calculated by the formula 'rho * √|Relation Names|'.
+  --rho RHO             Factor for Feature sampling, which specifies, how many relation names should be present in the subgraph,
+                        which is calculated by the formula 'rho * √|Relation Names|'.
   --random_seed RANDOM_SEED
                         The seed for random processes.
-Type 'random' for a random seed.
+Set as 'random' for a random seed.
   --entities_per_step ENTITIES_PER_STEP
                         The amount of entities, that will be selected per sampling step.
   --enforcement ENFORCEMENT